nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Platform
 A platform refers to a site or avenue in which a job listing has been publicized.
-Some of the more well known platforms are Linkedin, Indeed, etc.
+Some of the more well known platforms are LinkedIn, Indeed, etc.
 - A platform must have a name.
 - A platform's name must contain only alphanumeric characters.
 - Platforms in the same listing cannot have identical names (**no duplicates**).